knurl/bigbang/index.md

 ## Usage

 ```
-usage: bigbang.py [-h] [-c] [-e] {start,stop,restart,status,pfstart,pfstop}
+usage: bigbang.py [-h] [-c] [-e] {start,stop,restart,status}

 Create your own Starbust demo service in AWS, Azure or GCP, starting from
 nothing.
 It's zero to demo in 20 minutes or less.
 You provide your target
-cloud, zone, your desired CIDR and some other parameters.
-This script uses
+cloud, zone/region, version of software, and your cluster size and instance
+type, and everything is set up for you, including Starburst, multiple
+databases, and a data lake.
+The event logger and Starburst Insights are set up
-terraform to set up a K8S cluster, with its own VPC/VNet and K8S cluster,
+too.
+This script uses terraform to set up a K8S cluster, with its own VPC/VNet
-routes and peering connections, security, etc. Presto is automatically set up
+and K8S cluster, routes and peering connections, security, etc. It's designed
-and multiple databases and a data lake are set up.
-It's designed to allow you
-to control the new setup from your laptop using a bastion server.
-The event
+to allow you to control the new setup from your laptop using a bastion server.
-logger is set up as well as Starburst Insights (running on a PostgreSQL
-database).

 positional arguments:
   {start,stop,restart,status}
                         Command to issue for demo services. start/stop/restart:
-			Start/stop/restart the demo environment.
+                        Start/stop/restart the demo environment. status: Show
-			status: Show whether the environment is running or not.
+                        whether the environment is running or not.

 optional arguments:
   -h, --help            show this help message and exit
   -c, --skip-cluster-start
-                        Skip checking to see if cluster needs to be started
+                        Skip checking to see if cluster needs to be started.
   -e, --empty-nodes     Unload k8s cluster only.
 Used with stop or restart.
 ```